achow101/dnsseedrs/README.md

 #### Caching

-The server caches the addresse the return for 10 minutes.
+The server caches the returned addresses for 10 minutes.
 If the cache is more than 10 minutes old, the database is requeried.
 Otherwise, all queries in a ten minute window will receive the same response.

 #### TTL

-Returned records use a TTL of 30 seconds.
+Returned records use a TTL of 60 seconds.

 ## License